cblevins/sp25-data/_pages/schedule.md

 ## GOVERNMENT DATA

-<small>_In our next thematic topic of the semester, we'll be looking at the history of how the US government has collected and used data, primarily through the decennial census - and some of its implications._</small>
+<small>_In our next thematic topic of the semester, we'll be looking at the history of how the US government has collected and used data, primarily through the US Census._</small>

 ## Week 06